 2.1 Early Optimism and Initial Vaccine Paradigms (1984–1986)

 In the mid-1980s, there were excited anticipations with initial projections that a vaccine would be available for clinical trials in no more than two years.
 This was associated with a statement made in 1984 by Margaret Heckler, the U.S. Secretary of Health and Human Services, who reportedly asserted that a vaccine could be available for testing in just two years [3].
-Though some, like the U.S. Assistant Secretary of Health, Edward Brandt, expressed mild anticipation, establishing that “nobody knows for certain how long it will take to develop the vaccine, although the general speculation is that it will be available for clinical testing within two or three years” [4], other experts upheld the initial anticipation due to the success of other vaccines such as the leukemia virus vaccine for the feline leukemia virus, which happened to be another retrovirus causing a disease similar to AIDS in cats [5].
+Some individuals, like the U.S. Assistant Secretary of Health, Edward Brandt, expressed mild anticipation, establishing that “nobody knows for certain how long it will take to develop the vaccine, although the general speculation is that it will be available for clinical testing within two or three years” [4], other experts upheld the initial anticipation due to the success of other vaccines such as the leukemia virus vaccine for the feline leukemia virus, which happened to be another retrovirus causing a disease similar to AIDS in cats [5].

-Down in the history many technologies on which contemporary vaccines were built on, such as the live attenuated or whole inactivated vaccines has been explored and were generally found to be hazardous for HIV vaccination due the possible insertion of the proviral DNA into the genetic sequence [6].
+Down in the history many technologies on which contemporary vaccines were built on, such as the live attenuated or whole inactivated vaccines has been explored and were generally found to be hazardous for HIV vaccination due to the possible insertion of the proviral DNA into the genetic sequence [6].
 Attention was then turned to newer technologies like the new recombinant DNA technology which became widely explored in the mid-1980s.
 However, with the manufacture of the new recombinant FDA-approved hepatitis B vaccine licensed in 1986 [7], more hopes were raised that successful development of the HIV vaccine will be possible.

 It is worthy of note that previous hepatitis B vaccine development attempts was based on antigen derived from plasma, raising concerns about the possible presence of virus in such plasma, making the vaccine dangerous despite its effectiveness.
 However, this concern was addressed by the new recombinant DNA-based hepatitis B vaccine.